 - Complete the application: Fill out the apostille application form accurately and provide all requested information.

 - Pay the fee: Pay the required fee for the apostille service, which may vary depending on your country’s regulations.
+Government fees may apply in addition to service charges.

 - Submit the application: Submit your completed application, background check, supporting documents, and payment to the designated office or agency.